panankk/Tooth-wise-Factorized-Policy-Learning-for-3D-Orthodontic-Trajectory-Generation/README.md

-# HMG-Net: Motion-Gated Autoregressive Learning for 3D Orthodontic Trajectory Generation
+# Tooth-wise Factorized Policy Learning for 3D Orthodontic Trajectory Generation

 This repository contains the implementation of **HMG-Net**, a motion-gated autoregressive framework for 3D orthodontic trajectory generation.
 HMG-Net predicts staged 6-DoF tooth movement trajectories from an initial malocclusion setup to a target occlusion setup.